-Mountain Biking maps can be obtained from the Sauze d’Oulx Tourist Information Office along with information on lift opening times, the Alpi shuttle bus to take you between resorts with your bike and more.
+Mountain Biking maps can be obtained from the Sauze d’Oulx Tourist Information Office – or downloaded below – along with information on lift opening times, the Alpi shuttle bus to take you between resorts with your bike and more.
 English, French and Italian are spoken.

 MOUNTAIN BIKE ROUTES

 Here are a few ideas for mountain bike routes starting from Sauze d’Oulx .

 Sauze Mountain Classic

 Try your legs on the Sauze Mountain Classic.
 There are two routes: Marathon which is 60km and a difference in altitude of 1980m or the shorter version, Cross Country, which is 44km and an altitude difference of 1395m.